CrowdStrike/foundry-fn-python/README.md

    `code` (an `int` representing an HTTP status code), `errors` (a list of any `APIError`s), and `header` (a `dict[str, list[str]]` of any special HTTP headers which should be present on the response).
+   If no `code` is provided but a list of `errors` is, the `code` will be derived from the greatest positive valid HTTP code present on the given `APIError`s.
 6. `func.run()`: Runner method and general starting point of execution.
-   Calling `run()` causes the application to be initialized and start executing.
+   Calling `run()` causes the `Function` to finish initializing and start executing.
    Any code declared following this method may not necessarily be executed.
    As such, it is recommended to place this as the last line of your script.